bspates/SE331_Fuzzers/README.md

 Every subsquent line in the config.txt file is considered a URL for the script to Fuzz.

+attributeList.txt contains the list of input attributes to search for on fuzzed website.

 Currently Script only enumerates the attack surface of the urls supplied.
 The Attack surface report is generated as a JSON text file called FuzzRep.txt